-Standing precedent is that political agents are not to dictate the Social Work Code of Conduct; this responsibility belongs to the TSBSWE.
-The state Code is also presented as a minimum and is not expected to be inclusive for every profession, area of practice, and population – governing boards are appointed to make rules, as deemed necessary and appropriate for their respective professions.
+The standing precedent is that political agents are not to dictate the Social Work Code of Conduct; this responsibility belongs to the TSBSWE.
+The State Code is also presented as a minimum and is not expected to be inclusive for every profession, area of practice, and population – governing boards are appointed to make rules, as deemed necessary and appropriate for their respective professions.
 The law should never sanction unethical practices and in fact, should do just the opposite.

 NASW is mobilizing action steps to fight this.
 Members can call their state representatives and the governor’s office right now to oppose, but we will need something collective to beat back this oppressive action.
 Religious freedom must never come at the expense of serving the most vulnerable in our communities.
 Social workers must stand against removing any anti-discrimination protections from the Texas Social Work Code of Conduct.